Hippodamia (daughter of Oenomaus): Mythology

-Later on, Hippodamia killed herself because by her urging the bastard son of Pelops, Chrysippus, was killed.

-Ancient Olympia
+Hippodamia within Ancient Olympia

-At the Olympia, Greece within the Altis by the entrance which was called the Hippodameium (Ἱπποδάμειον) there was a place in which once per year the women honored the Hippodamia with rituals.
-In addition, the Eleans declare that because of an oracle they brought the bones of Hippodamia to Olympia.

-Artistic and anthropological perspectives

-Walter Burkert notes that though the story of the contest for Hippodamia's hand figures in the Hesiodic Megalai Ehoiai and on the chest of Cypselus (ca. 570 BCE) that was conserved at Olympia, and though preparations for the chariot-race figured in the east pediment of the great temple of Zeus at Olympia, the myth of the chariot race only became important at Olympia with the introduction of chariot racing in the twenty-fifth Olympiad (680 BCE).
+The first cult site of Hippodamia and Pelops appeared in Olympia, called the Hippodameion.
+The true location of the Hippodameion remains unknown, yet the time period is thought to be during the Late Helladic period.
+It was thought that the Hippodameion was located near the sacred groves within Olympia, known as the Altis, yet some historians dispute this.
+The Hippodameion likely contained items similar to other cults that showed up around the time period, including statues of Pelops and Hippodamia along with terracotta pots depicting their stories.Walter Burkert notes that though the story of the contest for Hippodamia's hand figures in the Hesiodic Megalai Ehoiai and on the chest of Cypselus (ca. 570 BCE) that was conserved at Olympia, and though preparations for the chariot-race figured in the east pediment of the great temple of Zeus at Olympia, the myth of the chariot race only became important at Olympia with the introduction of chariot racing in the twenty-fifth Olympiad (680 BCE).
 Georges Devereux connected the "courtship" of Hippodamia with animal husbandry taboos of Elis, and the influence of Elis at Olympia that grew in the seventh century.